alexwlchan/alexwlchan.net/src/_drafts/school-stuff.md

 It was a phenomenal show, and I could write pages and pages about what I saw -- there's so much depth to literature) -->

 In hindsight, it's really obvious that I love writing.
-These projects are the precursor to this website.
-I was always going to find some outlet for that part of my brain.
+These projects are the precursor to this website, and I was always going to find some outlet for that part of my brain.

 [constellations]: https://www.barntheatre.co.uk/productions_events/2022-2023/constellations/